simh/simh/0readme_39.txt

 Notes For V3.9

-The makefile now works for Linux and most Unix's.
-However, for Solaris and MacOS, you must first export the OSTYPE environment variable:
+The makefile now works for all *nix platforms and with cygwin and MinGW32 on Windows.

-> export OSTYPE
-> make

-Otherwise, you will get build errors.

 1. New Features